 - 8 oz cherry tomatoes sliced

-- 1.5 tsp olive oil
+- 1.5 teaspoon olive oil

-- 1 tbsp reserved water from veggies
+- 1 tablespoon reserved water from veggies

 - Salt and pepper to taste